Skip to main content

 Checksums on Azure Blob Storage

-You can enable calculation of file integrity checksums of each file uploaded using Files.com.
-This allows you to easily prove that the file was uploaded correctly and matches the original source file.
-When 2 files have the same checksum, the is a near certain chance that those files are identical.
+You can enable calculation of file integrity checksums for each file uploaded using Files.com.
+This lets you prove that the file was uploaded correctly and matches the original source file.
+When two files have the same checksum, they are almost certainly identical.

 The MD5 checksum that Files.com provides is the actual MD5 checksum represented as a sequence of 32 hexadecimal digits.
-If you are comparing MD5s provided by Files.com with MD5 checksums provided by Azure, you'll find them to be different, because Azure displays MD5 checksums as a base64-encoded byte array.
+If you compare MD5s provided by Files.com with MD5 checksums provided by Azure, you will find them to be different, because Azure displays MD5 checksums as a base64-encoded byte array.

-In order to compare the MD5 checksum from Files.com with the MD5 checksum from Azure, you'll first need to convert the checksum from Files.com to a byte array, and then base64 encode that.
-The result should then match the checksum from Azure.
+To compare the MD5 checksum from Files.com with the MD5 checksum from Azure, first convert the checksum from Files.com to a byte array, and then base64 encode that.
+The result matches the checksum from Azure.